 In order to make sure you are on the right track to completing your program as efficiently as possible, it is extremely important to see your department advisor.
 Your advisor can make sure you are taking the right courses for your degree and interests.

-It is a good idea to see your advisor before you register for courses.
-If you wait until you’re supposed to graduate, you may find that there are requirements left to take that will lead to you having to postpone graduation!
+It’s a good idea to see your advisor before registration.
+If you wait until you’re supposed to graduate, you may find there are requirements left to take that will lead to you having to postpone graduation!

 - Who is my advisor?

 - You can find out your advisor on NEST, or by checking the Computer Science Department bulletin boards outside RI 301 or next to RI 303.